garethbult/vdc-nebula/README.md

 Changes
 =======

+09 Jan 2013 - This looks like it might be Ok .. testing ..
 30 Dec 2013 - Do no use this revision - changes in progress.
 19 Dec 2013 - See issues #171, #192, #208, #217, #218, #219
 16 Dec 2013 - This is RC1 - we're running live VM's on this (although taking